rdhr/CALiPPSO.jl/README.md

 1. Add documentation of functions for polydisperse packings (although they are very similar to their monodisperse counterpart).
 2. Implement functions for closed boundary conditions.
-3. Register CALiPPSO in Julia's packages registry.
+3. Register CALiPPSO in Julia's packages registry. :heavy_check_mark:

 ## Acknowledgements